 If Your Vehicle Is a Total Loss

-If the vehicle is considered totaled, the insurance companies almost always go by the National Automobile Dealers Association (NADA) value of the vehicle in making restitution.
-If your vehicle has special or custom parts, advise the adjuster.
+If the vehicle is considered totaled, the insurance companies almost always go by the National Automobile Dealers Association (NADA) value of the car in making restitution.
+If your car has unique or custom parts, advise the adjuster.

 Also, be aware that if the insurer decides your car is totaled, you have options if you disagree.
 You can ask for the cash value minus what is known as the salvage amount.

 If a Driver Is Underinsured